 We found that the equipment used at the practice was regularly serviced and well maintained.
-For example, we saw documents showing that the autoclave, X-ray and firefighting equipment had all been inspected and serviced in the past year.
+For example, we saw documents showing that the autoclave, thermal washer disinfector, X-ray and firefighting equipment had all been inspected and serviced in the past year.
 We saw portable appliance testing (PAT) was completed in accordance with good practice guidance.
 PAT is the name of a process during which electrical appliances are routinely checked for safety.

-We noted dental materials were stored in a fridge as per manufacturer's guidance and that temperature checks were being carried out to ensure that items were being stored at the correct temperature
+We noted dental materials were stored in a fridge as per manufacturer's guidance and that temperature checks were being carried out weekly to ensure that items were being stored at the correct temperature.
+The practice manager assured us that daily checks on the fridge would be carried out immediately.